5 Reasons to consider a life as a T-Shaped Marketer

-If we take a look at the wide range of digital tactics which can be deployed by an organization, I had a quick browse of the Econsultancy UK Statistics for July 2013 which weighs in at 865 pages (UK edition!), covering off the latest trends and market insights for the subject areas of digital advertising, affiliate marketing, analytics, blogging, search, content marketing, video, audio, mobile, apps email marketing, search marketing and social media - there is a lot to cover.
+If we take a look at the wide range of digital tactics which can be deployed by an organization, including the latest trends and market insights for the subject areas of digital advertising, affiliate marketing, analytics, blogging, search, content marketing, video, audio, mobile, apps email marketing, search marketing and social media - there is a lot to cover.
 And that's just the generic subject areas!

 So can you really embrace such a wide range of topics with the necessary knowledge for your organization whilst at the same time, developing in-depth knowledge in perhaps one or two key areas?
 Clearly not, but by understanding who your audience is, where they interact with your product or service does provide you with a grounding on what areas of digital tactics you could look to develop your skills.

 What a start-up environment provides you with are the tools and creativity to try new things out and develop new strategies to create new revenue streams for your organisation.

 You'll find yourself in the front line - getting your hands dirty in managing and developing an affiliate program whilst at the same time, budgeting for a PPC campaign and then helping out your buyers in creating optimized product descriptions for your website and then creating dashboards within Google Analytics to monitor and measure performance.

 You'll develop skills in start-ups that you would never learn studying for 4 years to complete an MBA - this is the real world and there are not many hiding places.
 The start-up organization should be on your career path at some stage if you truly want to become a T-Shaped Marketer